David Luiz contract decision sheds light on Arsenal’s difficult transfer future | Goal.com

 And should Arsenal take that decision, which is looking increasingly likely, it will perfectly highlight the difficult decisions that lie ahead for the football club during the coronavirus era.

-If the entire 2020-21 season is behind closed doors, the north London club are facing up to a potential loss of up to £144m ($177m) according to detailed analysis carried out by the Arsenal Supporters’ Trust so it’s clear that cuts have to be made across the board.
+If the entire 2020-21 season is behind closed doors, the north London club are facing up to a potential loss of up to £144m ($177m) according to detailed analysis carried out by the Arsenal Supporters’ Trust.
+It’s clear that cuts have to be made across the board.

 Arsenal’s wage bill runs to £230m ($287m) a year and even with the 12.5 per cent wage cut that has been agreed with the players, that is going to be a huge drain over the coming 12 months without the usual money coming in from matchday, commercial and broadcast revenues.